Parked Photography

 Metzker was born in Milwaukee and lived in Philadelphia from the 1960s until his death.
 He was married to the photographer Ruth Thorne-Thomsen.

-After graduate studies at the Institute of Design in Chicago, Metzker travelled extensively throughout Europe in 1960-61, where he had two epiphanies: that "light" would be his primary subject, and that he would seek synthesis and complexity over simplicity.
+After graduate studies at the Institute of Design in Chicago, Metzker traveled extensively throughout Europe in 1960-61, where he had two epiphanies: that "light" would be his primary subject, and that he would seek synthesis and complexity over simplicity.
 Metzker often said the artist begins his explorations by embracing what he doesn't know.

 Finally